Alec-Yen/twbr/doc/tasks.md

 ## NOW
 Write code to move forward and turn
-Use Arduino to measure batt voltage and communicate to Pi
-Take a look at no-dependency MPU6050 code at http://www.pieter-jan.com/node/15
+Write code to MPU6050 without dependencies

 3D print chassis
 	Secure IMU so it is as close to aligned as possible